ScreenPyHQ/screenpy/docs/module/abilities.rst

 Using Abilities
 ---------------

-To give an actor an ability,
+To grant an Actor an ability,
-pass it in using the actor's |Actor.who_can|
+pass it in using the Actor's |Actor.who_can|
 or |Actor.can|
 methods::